longjiangk/SemST/README.md

 # Reproduce

-- Step 1: Prepare the data
+- Step 1: Prepare the data.
 Download the raw data, LLM embeddings, and model weights from https://xxx and save them in the project root.

-- Step 2: Preprocess the data
+- Step 2: Preprocess the data.
 Run `python preprocess/MBA_generate_data.py` to preprocess the raw data and generate the required files.

-- Step 3: Load weights and run
+- Step 3: Load weights and run.
 Run `python load_model_clustering.py` to reproduce the clustering results.